zAlweNy26/LivingDexTracker/README.md

 ## Todos

-- [ ] Translate pokémon names in other languages
+- [ ] Translate pokémon, regions and games names in other languages
+- [ ] Add pokédex backgroud to modal with pokémon info
+- [ ] Add pokémon cry